derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/04/2026 16:45:11 : 3 Database Admins walked into a NoSQL bar.
+07/04/2026 16:57:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-An SEO expert walks into a bar, bars, pub, public house, Irish pub, tavern, bartender, beer, liquor, wine, alcohol, spirits...
+How do you know whether a person is a Vim user?
+Don't worry, they'll tell you.
 <!-- replace-with-joke ends -->